 Certain data privacy laws impose sanctions for violations.
-For example, GDPR imposes a reprimand, a temporary or definitive ban on processing and/or a fine of up to £20 million or 4% of the business's total annual worldwide turnover.
+For example, GDPR imposes a reprimand, a temporary or definitive ban on processing and/or a fine of up to €20 million or 4% of the business's total annual worldwide turnover.
 Furthermore, new interpretations of existing data protection laws or regulations could be inconsistent with our interpretations, increase our compliance burden, make it more difficult to comply and/or increase our risk of regulatory investigations and fines.
-For example, we are subject to complex and evolving regulatory requirements regarding the collection, sharing and use of personal data, including recently enacted and upcoming state laws such as the CCPA, the CPRA, VCDPA, and CPA and pending bills that may pass in other jurisdictions, related to collection and selling of personal data.
-We may also be subject to laws and regulations, including the Directive on Privacy and Electronic Communications (in the EU), or the Telephone Consumer Protection Act (in the US), applying to the processing of personal data in the context of marketing, advertising, and other communications with individuals.
+For example, we are subject to complex and evolving regulatory requirements regarding the collection, sharing and use of personal data, including state laws such as the CCPA, VCDPA, CPA and similar US state privacy laws in other jurisdictions, related to collection and "selling" (a broadly defined term under a majority of US state privacy laws) of personal data.
+We may also be subject to laws and regulations, including the Directive on Privacy and Electronic Communications (in the EU), the Privacy and Electronic Communications Regulations (in the UK) or the Telephone Consumer Protection Act (in the US), applying to the processing of personal data in the context of marketing, advertising, and other communications with individuals.